LukeNK/Static-Wind/README.md

 There is also a special key called `lang_code`, which Static Wind will automatically replaced with the language code it is treating.
 This is useful for HTML's `lang` attribute.

+### Build script
+You can insert your own functions when the script is building the page.
+1. `onBuild(config)`: after the files are copied into the build folder but before starting building individual files

 ## Reasons you DON'T want to use this script
 If you can come up with a reason that specifically addresses your problem, usually it is better than using Static Wind.
 Static Wind was created as a one-size-fit-all solution, hence reducing the need to learn multiple frameworks or libraries to work; however, at the same time it has some specific requirements: it must be on GitHub, the attribute must be named `html-src`, and so on.
 These are weirdly specific but at the same time general, so it might not be suitable for you in that case.